milliondegree/PXAI/README.md

 # PXAI

+Add the path of boost library to Makefile, e.g., -I /usr/local/include

 Run ```make all``` to compile three executable files in ./bin.

 Run ```./bin/cprov-maintain-query-overhead``` to estimate PXAI's provenance maintenance and query performance when applied to probabilistic graphical models (PGM).